Malcolm Christie: Leeds United

 On 13 October 2008, however, he was cleared to play in a reserves fixture for Leeds against Scunthorpe United.
-On 10 November 2008, McAllister began to open up contract talks with Christie after regaining his fitness.
-He made his Leeds debut on 17 November 2008 against Northampton Town in the first round of the FA Cup.
-Christie scored his first goal for Leeds on 28 December, in the 3–1 victory away from home, against Stockport County.
+On 10 November, McAllister began to open up contract talks with Christie after regaining his fitness.
+Having signed on non-contract terms, he made his "surprise" debut on 17 November against Northampton Town in the first round of the FA Cup.
+Christie scored his first goal for Leeds on 28 December in a 3–1 victory away from home against Stockport County.
+Having failed to secure a contract and falling out of favour under new manager Simon Grayson, Christie departed the club in January.

 Personal life

 Christie suffered a spinal injury in training and, following medical advice, retired from professional football on 29 January 2009.
 Following his retirement, Christie took up a new career working as a salesman for Jaguar.